nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 #### Shiki and Vercel

 Since we use Incremental Static Rendering and Serverless Functions, Vercel attempts to simplify the bundled Node.js runtime by removing all unnecessary dependencies.
 This means that Shiki's Themes and Languages are not bundled by default.

-Hence the `shiki.config.mjs` file, wherem we define our custom set of supported Languages and we bundle them directly by using [Shiki's Grammar Property](https://github.com/shikijs/shiki/blob/main/docs/languages.md#supporting-your-own-languages-with-shiki) which allows us to embed the languages directly.
+Hence the `shiki.config.mjs` file, where we define our custom set of supported Languages and we bundle them directly by using [Shiki's Grammar Property](https://github.com/shikijs/shiki/blob/main/docs/languages.md#supporting-your-own-languages-with-shiki) which allows us to embed the languages directly.

 ### Tailwind